bigomics/omicsplayground-doc/README.rst

 We believe that data preprocessing (primary analysis) and statistical testing (secondary analysis) are now well established, and the most challenging task is currently data interpretation (tertiary analysis) that often takes the longest time but where actual insights can be gained.
-Therefore the Omics Playground focuses strongly on tertiary analysis while providing good support for secondary analysis.
+Therefore Omics Playground focuses strongly on tertiary analysis while providing good support for secondary analysis.